Last updated on 2 November 2022

 LUTs have become a really useful piece of software over the years.
-There’s many reasons why they are so popular.
+There are many reasons why they are so popular.
 LUTs are essentially color presets delivered in a small file that you can transfer a colour style from one software to another.
-I will list a few good reasons below:
+I will list a few good reasons below.

 - Achieve colours that you cannot do yourself

 - Color-correct Log footage, which is difficult to do for most

 - Get the best colours out of your footage